slibbe/100-days-of-code/log.md

 **Today's Progress**: #100DaysOfCode #day17 Intermezzo: bash scripting

- **Problem**:  How merge two or more columns columnwise, or print as CSV, in either case for later use in Excel.
+ **Problem**:  How merge two or more files columnwise, or print as CSV, in either case for later use in Excel.

 **Thoughts**: